Hani walked beside me without speaking, steps light, her mid-cut dark hair falling over her shoulders.

 "One more roll," she said, voice steady.

-No cheer, just quiet calm, like she grabbed back a piece of herself.
-I watched her, not the dice—the fire in her eyes, her shoulders dropping easy.
+No cheer, just quiet calm—like she'd caught hold of something she'd been reaching for.
+But she wasn't looking at the tray.
+She was looking at me.
+I watched her back—the fire in her eyes, her shoulders dropping easy.
 A small warmth hit me, quick and real, like echoes from those lost summers.

-Minji grinned big, her voice fired up.
-"Force won't crack a rose, Hanni Pham.
+Michi grinned, voice alight.
+"Force won't crack a rose.
 Patience does.
 It's not tricks or numbers.
 It's seeing the truth hiding in plain sight, clear as day.
 The club's founder lived by that.
-Welcome aboard!"
+Welcome aboard, Sakurai Hani!"

-Minji turned to me.
-"And you, Jin.
+Michi turned to me.
+"And you, Eiji.
 You're sharper than you let on.
 You're in, like it or not."
 Her laugh dared me to bolt.

 I didn't push back.

-Hanni's glow held me, a thread to a past I'd buried.
-The room pulsed, those shelves full of old stories murmuring.
+Hani's glow held me, a thread to a past I'd buried.

 ---